Kitsap Sun: History

 On July 15, 1935, the first issue of Bremerton Sun was published.
 It was created by the Scripps League Newspapers and was a sister publication of The Seattle Star.
 Its first editor was Julius Gius.
 In 1940, E. W. Scripps and J. G. Scripps, controlling stockholders of the company, agreed to sell a major interest in the Sun to their cousin John P. Scripps and his company called John P. Scripps Newspaper Group.

 In June 1984, the paper formally changed its name from the Bremerton Sun to The Sun.
-The paper was merged with the E. W. Scripps Company in 1986 and began publishing a Sunday morning edition in 1991.
+The company merged with the E. W. Scripps Company in 1986, and the paper began publishing a Sunday morning edition in 1991.
 On May 22, 2005, the newspaper was renamed the Kitsap Sun to reflect the regional nature of its coverage.

 The company spun off its newspaper assets into Journal Media Group in April 2015.
 A year later the company was acquired by and then merged with Gannett.
 In 2021, the paper sold its office at 545 Fifth Street, which it had occupied for 75 years.